 Since joint accounts are mainly used by couples, the primary consideration should be whether the relationship looks destined to last.
 Bear in mind that you both might have a different opinion on the long-term health of the relationship.
 Joint accounts can add an additional layer of complexity to any breakup, so carefully consider this before applying.

-You should also think very carefully before applying if one of the party has had a poor history of credit, since joint accounts will establish a financial link between all account holders in their credit files.
-If any of the parties have a lower credit score than you, your score will likely be dragged down a bit.
+You should also think very carefully before applying if one of you has had a poor history of credit, since joint accounts will establish a financial link between all account holders in their credit files.
+If any of the parties have a lower credit score than you, your own credit file could be affected.
 Obviously, if you’ve spent a long time nurturing a good credit rating, and want to be accepted for the best credit products in the future, this might be a deal-breaker.

 Equally, if you think that your partner or cohabitees don’t possess money management skills that match yours, you should think twice about opening a joint account – or at least adjust your mandate accordingly.
 Overdrafts established in joint names are the responsibility of all parties, regardless of whose spending created them.
-In theory they are the responsibility of all parties, but in practice banks can choose whether to pursue all parties or just one of the account holders for repayment.
-Usually, they will opt for the path of least resistance.
+Banks can choose whether to pursue all parties or just one of the account holders for repayment and usually, they will opt for the path of least resistance.